There is nothing worse than spending money on manufacturing an electronic device only to learn that one of the parts is damaged.

 The third layer of the SDT is typically made out of plastic because of its conductive ability.
 Some tiles have added bits of carbon graphite, aluminum flakes, carbon fiber, and other conductive materials to increase the conductivity of the tiles.

 The fourth layer is often an anti-static acrylic floor polish to cover the tiles.
 This flooring system takes an electrical charge that gets created by something or someone moving over the floor.
-Since an electrical charge will follow the path of least resistance, it will flow from the top of the floor down through the adhesive where it gets grounded and dissipates.
+Since an electrical charge will follow the path of least resistance, it will flow from the top of the floor down through the adhesive.
+There it gets grounded and dissipates.

-If flooring mats are used to help workers standing at workstations, it’s imperative that the matting has a material like conductive carbon fibers to disperse the electrical charge from the mat to the SDT tiles under it.
+When using flooring mats at workstations ensure matting has a material like conductive carbon fibers.
+This will disperse the electrical charge from the mat to the SDT tiles under it.

 Regular clothing often builds up electricity that can lead to an ESD.
-Those entering a cleanroom should be dressed or covered in clothing made with electrically conductive textiles.
+When entering a cleanroom dress in clothing made with electrically conductive textiles.
 The clothing incorporates metal strands mixed with other materials like cotton to make cloth for the clothing.
 Protecting hands with ESD-safe gloves is also important to minimize the risk of discharge.

 A worker should also be “grounded” when working in a cleanroom.
 This is achieved by having the workers wear grounding wristbands.
 The wristband moves an electrical charge from the person to the ground where it dissipates.

-Tools used in the cleanroom should have a double-layered grip made out of a material like polyethylene that minimizes the movement of an electrical charge from a worker to the electronic device she is working on.
-All electrical tools should be plugged into a properly grounded outlet before using as well.
+Tools used in the cleanroom should have a double-layered grip made out of a material like polyethylene.
+This minimizes the movement of an electrical charge from a worker to the electronic device she is working on.
+Plug your electronics tools into a properly grounded outlet before using them.

 Controlling the atmospheric conditions in the cleanroom is also important to reduce the chances of an ESD event.
-Ionization machines are typically used to control the electrical charges in the atmosphere.
+You can use Ionization machines to control the electrical charges in the atmosphere.
 The machine uses a fan to pull the air in the cleanroom into it.

 As the air passes through the ionizer, it electrically charges the positive and negative ions connected to the air molecules.
-The ions spread out into the room and bond to their positive and negative ion counterparts on workbenches, clothing, and other things to provide an electronically-charged balanced workspace that minimizes the probability an ESD event will occur.
+The ions spread out into the room and bond to their positive and negative ion counterparts on workbenches, clothing, and other things.
+This provides an electronically-charged balanced workspace that minimizes the probability an ESD event will occur.

 Work With Hallmark Nameplate, An ESD-Safe Manufacturer